 On June 14, 1920, Sallie Rice transferred 63 Commonwealth to her son, George Tilly Rice, a banker and note broker.
 He and his wife, Margaret Forbes (Perkins) Rice, lived in Westwood.
 He died in September of 1920.

-During the 1920-1921 winter season, 63 Commonwealth was the home of department store heir Harold Leufroi Chalifoux and his wife, Elizabeth Alice (Burrage) Chalifoux, who also maintained a home in Beverly.
+During the 1920-1921 winter season, 63 Commonwealth was the home of department store heir Harold Leufroi Chalifoux and his wife, Elizabeth Alice (Burrage) Chalifoux.
+They also maintained a home, Willowbank, in Beverly.
 They had lived at 342 Beacon in 1920.

 On August 3, 1921, 63 Commonwealth was purchased from the estate of George T. Rice by Mary J. (Mahoney) Donnelly, the wife of Edward Calvin Donnelly.